(This post contains affiliate links. Read my full disclosure.)

 - Tasks that have lots of ‘I’s: can you create a rule that says people are only informed by exception i.e. when they need to know that something deviates from plan?
 This will save you time communicating when everything is going as expected.

 Finally check for blank spaces.
 Every task should have a Responsible and an Accountable person.
-You don’t necessarily need to have people being Supportive, Consulted and Informed for every task but if you have a lot of gaps here then it could be a sign that you’ve missed some stakeholders.
+You don’t necessarily need to have people being Supportive, Consulted and Informed for every task but if you have a lot of gaps here then it could be a sign that you’ve missed some stakeholders and that the role assignment needs a bit more thought.

 RACI and PRINCE2